dynamsoft-docs/camera-enhancer-docs-js/programming/javascript/api-reference/imageeditorview.md

 -->
 ## setOriginalImage

-Sets the image to be drawn on the image editor image editor view.
+Sets the image to be drawn on the image editor view.

 ```typescript
 setOriginalImage(img: Core.BasicStructures.DSImageData | HTMLImageElement | HTMLCanvasElement): Promise<void>;